Lea-Catherine Szacka

 Szacka has lectured and published widely on postmodern architecture and has acted as editor, with Charles Jencks and Eva Branscome, for the 2011 re-edition of The Post-modern Reader.
 An important output of Szacka’s research on postmodern architecture is the recently published monograph Exhibiting the Postmodern: the 1980 Venice Architecture Biennale (Marsilio, 2016).
 Looking at the institutional changes, exhibition techniques and exhibition spaces, as well as the discourses and controversies between advocates of modern and postmodern architecture, this book narrates the development of architectural exhibitions as a ‘genre’ of cultural manifestations, while expanding on both the history of the Venice Biennale – and, more generally, of Italian architecture in the 1970s – and the history of postmodernism.
 She has explored the role of media on the development of postmodern architecture when co-charing, together with Véronique Patteeuw, two international conference sessions (EAHN 2014 and SAH 2014) and co-editing (with Patteeuw) the volume Mediating Messages: On the Role of Exhibitions and Periodicals in Critically Shaping Postmodern Architecture (Bloomsbury, 2018).
 More recently, she also co-chaired, together with Maros Krivy, two panels on "The Political Aesthetic of Postmodernism: Between Late Socialism and Late Capitalism" (EAHN 2018 and SAH 2019).
 Szacka is also a founding member of the EAHN Postmodernist interest group.

-With Dr. Silvia Micheli (The University of Queensland) Szacka is currently working on the manuscript of Paolo Portoghesi: Architecture Between Media, Architecture and Politics to be published in 2021 by Bloomsbury (in the Studies in Modern Architecture series).
+With Dr. Silvia Micheli (The University of Queensland) Szacka recently published Paolo Portoghesi: Architecture between History, Politics and Media (2023, Bloomsbury, Studies in Modern Architecture series).
 This research has been supported by a visiting fellowship at the Architecture Theory Criticism History Research Centre (ATCH), University of Queensland (2015).

 In 2020, Szacka was also awarded a Mid-Career Fellowship by the Paul Mellon Center for the Studies in British Art to work on the project "A Worldwide Book: Charles Jencks and The Language of Post-Modern Architecture".